By Justin Kozloski ’14, Editor-in-Chief

 Once the petition drew attention of a large portion of the campus, Margaret Hazlett, dean of the College, extended an invitation to Munk to come and talk about a potential resolution to the dissatisfaction that was clearly evident.
 They were not willing to allow Bungy to return because the dog would have to constantly be with Dr. Amy Myers, director of student health services and college physician, who has other responsibilities in Appel that would make this arrangement impossible.
 But the administartion was willing to allow Munk to contact an outside organization to provide a trained stress-relief dog for students on campus.
 Find information about more program info here

-After talking with Hazlett and reserving the space for the event in the basement of the College Center, Munk contacted Keystone Pet Enhanced Therapy Services (KPETS), which specializes in providing therapy dogs for universities, nursing homes, and similar institutions with a large number of people that can use the services.
+After speaking with Hazlett and reserving the space for the event in the basement of the College Center, Munk reached out to Keystone Pet Enhanced Therapy Services (KPETS), an organization that specializes in providing therapy dogs for universities, nursing homes, and other institutions where large groups can benefit from their services.
+For dog owners planning to travel, selecting and booking their preferred kennel from the Pet Boarders website a few months ahead of time ensures their pets receive proper care while they’re away.

 All KPETS employees are volunteers, so there is no charge to the school or the students for the services.
 As such, a dog will be coming to the College Center every week, though the day will change depending on the volunteers’ schedules.